Business-to-Business (B2B) Marketing

 Consumer products are bought based on brand building and awareness created by the company.
 Consumers may need to be more bothered about the finer technical details of the product.
 Still, the company needs to evaluate it in detail and see whether customization or product specifications changes are required.

-B2B marketers need technical expertise to reach top decision-makers with factual information, not value-building.
-Emphasizing technical parameters can reduce investment in brand building and value creation.
+B2B marketers need technical expertise to execute effective B2B marketing, reaching top decision‑makers with factual information rather than generic value propositions.
+While emphasizing technical parameters is essential, businesses should also invest in explainer video production to simplify complex offerings for their audience.
 Additionally, businesses should consider implementing a strong marketing mix.
 The marketing mix refers to the set of actions or tactics, such as advertising, promotions, pricing, and distribution channels, that a company uses to promote its products or services to the target audience.

 Recommended Courses